 Moving from right to left, the next exhibit is devoted to the oldest known vertebrates, the jawless fishes or ostracoderms.
 Typical examples of these ancient, armored forms are reconstructed in the models, while the cut-outs show some details of structure and variation in the form of the head armor.
 The ostracoderms include both bottom-dwellers and more active swimmers.
 In the left half of the same case are examples of the first jawed fishes, the placoderms.
 They existed in great variety during the Devonian period.
 The acanthodians were the most generalized types and they lasted into the Permian period.
 The others, which became extinct at the end of the Devonian, developed a variety of body shapes and elaborations of the bony armor.
 Coccosteus and his larger relative Dinichthys were predators; Bothriolepis and such types as Lunaspis were bottom-feeders.
-An actual skull of Dinichthys from Devonian beds near Cleveland is exhibited in a separate case.
 On the wall above the fire exit is a model of Dinichthys in the act of overtaking some primitive Devonian sharks (Cladoselache).

 The next case on the left illustrates the long history of the sharks and their distant relatives the chimaeroids or ratfishes.
 Because the shark skeleton is made of cartilage, which disintegrates rapidly, it is rarely fossilized.
 Under exceptional conditions, however, shark skeletons were preserved, and in one Devonian form (Cladoselache) even some muscle and kidney tissue was fossilized.
 Shark teeth, by contrast, are among the commonest of vertebrate fossils.
-Examples of the main types of teeth are
+Examples of the main types of teeth are displayed in this case.
+Fossil chimaeroids are known mostly from their teeth.
+The Paleozoic forms, called bradyodonts, had their teeth arranged as crushing plates and presumably they were mollusk eaters.
+The skull and some parts of the skeleton are preserved in the Carboniferous Helodus.
+The later chimaeroids, leading to the living marine Chimaera, are represented mostly by dental plates and spines.